c-viswanath/c-viswanath/README.md

 ###  Hi there 👋 I am C.Vishwanath  aka c-viswanath

-> I am a hardworking individual who is dedicated towards his goals.
+> I am a hardworking individual who is dedicated to his goals.

 <br />

-- 🌱 &nbsp;I'm currently studying for B.Tech (Hons.) in XIM University, Bhubaneswar
+- 🌱 &nbsp; I'm currently studying for B.Tech (Hons.) at XIM University, Bhubaneswar

 - :computer: &nbsp;Connect with me on **[LinkedIn]**